 The graduate curriculum at Northeastern is governed by the Northeastern faculty and the Provost, through various elected committees of the Faculty Senate.
-The Graduate College Advisory Committee (GCAC), a committee which reports to the Faculty Council on Academic Affairs (FCAA), reviews curriculum proposals after the college curriculum committees have approved them.
+The Graduate College Advisory Committee (GCAC), a committee which reports to the Faculty Council on Academic Affairs (FCAA), reviews graduate-level curriculum proposals after the college curriculum committees have approved them.
 Once GCAC approves a proposal, they pass it along to FCAA for final faculty approval before the final approval of the Provost.

 Developing New Graduate Programs

 To begin work developing a new program, departments should involve their college's Dean and the Dean of Graduate Studies and Research early on in the process.
 GCAC has developed a rubric they use to review new program proposals.
 Program proposal authors will find the rubric helpful with the successful development and implementation of a new graduate program.

 The GCAC membership for the 2017-2018 academic year: